-4. Non-compliance with conditions.
+1. Non-compliance with conditions.

-The Council's licence conditions require:-No top signs are allowed on Private Hire Vehicles.
-No signs including the words 'Taxi', 'Cab', 'for hire' etc. are allowed on private hire vehicles which may lead the public to think that the vehicle is a taxi.
+The Council's licence conditions require that no top signs are allowed on private hire vehicles and that no signs including the words 'Taxi', 'Cab', 'For Hire' etc. are allowed on private hire vehicles which may lead the public to think that the vehicle is a taxi.